Here's where to find Friday night fish fries for Lent in Des Moines

 3300 Easton Blvd., Des Moines

-The Knight of Columbus fish fry is hosted by St. Joseph's Council No. 10980 for all six Fridays during the Lenten season from 5 to 7 p.m.
-Dinners include baked or fried fish, hush puppies, green bean casserole, tuna noodle casserole, mac and cheese, cheesy potatoes, roll and butter, dessert and beverages.
+The Knights of Columbus fish fry is hosted by Knights of Columbus Council No. 10980 for all six Fridays during the Lenten season from 5 to 7 p.m.
+Dinners include baked or fried fish, hush puppies, green bean casserole, tuna noodle casserole, mac and cheese, cheesy potatoes, a roll and butter along with dessert and drinks.

 St. Thomas Aquinas Catholic Church